- Data Controller

 Data Protection Officer

-It is a requirement that organisations appoint a Data Protection Officer.
-The Data Protection Officer is responsible for:
+It is a requirement that public organisations appoint a Data Protection Officer.
+The Data Protection Officer is tasked with monitoring compliance with UK data protection laws and our data protection policies, awareness-raising, training and audits.

 Our Data Protection Officer is: